EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 State the outcome you want

 At the end of your grounds, clearly state what you want the Tribunal to order.
-'I ask the Tribunal to order the LA to carry out an EHC needs assessment of [child].'
-Or: 'I ask the Tribunal to order the LA to amend Section F to include [specific provision].'
+'I ask the Tribunal to order the local authority to carry out an EHC needs assessment of [child].'
+Or: 'I ask the Tribunal to order the local authority to amend Section F to include [specific provision].'
 Be precise — the Tribunal can only order what you ask for.

 Assessment threshold (refusal to assess)